Pet Spay & Neuter for Dogs & Cats in Hyde Park, IL

 Millions of cats and dogs end up in shelters every year in the U.S. and sadly, some have to be euthanized.
 The good news is that more people are adopting from their local shelters and helping to decrease this number.
 We hope to continue this trend here in Hyde Park by promoting and performing routine spays and neuters.
 Spay and neuter surgeries play a significant role in keeping animal overpopulation numbers down, but they can also provide various health benefits to their recipients.

-When Can My Pet Be Spayed or Neutered?
+When Can My Dog or Cat Be Spayed or Neutered?

 The general age at which dogs and cats should be spayed or neutered is about six months.
 Spaying and neutering animals when they are young helps them avoid possible complications later and enables a quicker recovery.
 The goal is to perform the surgery after your pet has sufficiently developed but before they can experience any issues with their reproductive system.